AlizadeAlireza/mySQL_education/README.md

 these are logical operators to combine more than one conditions.

 after WHERE we can declare our rules for getting the information.

+with OR operator only one condition needs to be true.